Learn Spanish with Immersion Courses: Finding the Right Option for You

 If there aren’t programs in your area, you can even take immersion classes online.
 Online programs bring the same interactive benefits as being in a physical classroom.
 You can speak live to teachers, participate in conversation and group activities with classmates and even sometimes take part in online live Spanish workshops.
 You’ll get fluent in Spanish without leaving your house!

-4 Websites for Finding the Right Spanish Immersion Course for You
+3 Websites to Find the Perfect Immersion Course for You

 1. Go Overseas

 For those of you who hope to go abroad to learn Spanish, Go Overseas gives program options and advice.
-To see the list of programs, hover over the “Programs Abroad” tab.
-Click on “Language Schools.”
+To see the list of programs, hover over the “Programs Abroad” tab and click on “Language Schools” option.
 From there, you can either search for programs in a specific Spanish-speaking country or for all Spanish-language immersion programs.

 Transitions Abroad contains extensive listings of Spanish immersion programs.
-Click on the “Study Abroad” tab on the homepage, and on that page, click on the link “Language Study Abroad.”
+Click on the “Study Abroad” tab on the homepage then click on the link “Language Study Abroad.”
 Unlike Go Overseas, Transitions Abroad only allows you to search by country or region, not language, but its list of programs is longer.